swiss-ai-center/documentation/docs/explanations/about-python.md

 ## How and why do we use Python

-The [Core engine](../reference/core-engine.md) and all the services are developed using Python.
+The [Core AI Engine](../reference/core-engine.md) and all the services are developed using Python.

 ## Install Python